3 Reasons Nusa Lembongan is the Perfect Escape from Your Bali Vacation

 We found all of that and more just a 30-minute boat ride away on the neighboring island of Nusa Lembongan.

-After 3 mostly rainy days on the main island of Bali (it was, after all, the rainy season), my husband Dave and I had tired of the traffic and crowds and were ready for a change.
+After 3 mostly rainy days on the main island of Bali (it is, after all, the rainy season), my husband Dave and I tired of the traffic and crowds.
 So we booked a speedboat to Nusa Lembongan to “get away” for a few days.

 It was a genius decision.

-More importantly, the island offers vast stretches of empty beachfront for those looking for a break from the bustling bliss of Bali.
+More importantly, the island offers vast stretches of empty beachfront.
+Meaning it’s perfect for those looking for a break from the bustling bliss of Bali.

-The island’s climate is noticeably drier than Bali’s, meaning that a rainy day on Bali can still be sunny and clear on Lembongan.
-This is an especially important fact for those visiting during the height of the rainy season in January and February (like we were).
+Nusa Lembongan’s climate is noticeably drier than Bali’s, meaning that a rainy day on Bali can still be sunny and clear on Lembongan.
+This is an especially important factor for those visiting during the height of the rainy season in January and February (like we are).

 How to Get to Nusa Lembongan